amsen20/masters-thesis/docs/imem/runtime.md

 Also, every tag has a unique timestamp, where higher values indicate more recent tags.

 Each internal reference maintains a stack of all live tags in `stack.borrows`.
-The `newUnique` and `newShared` methods create new tags by deriving one from existing ones.
+The `newUnique` and `newShared` methods create a new tag by deriving one from an existing tag.
 These methods check whether the tag holder has permission to request a new tag based on the `NEW-MUTABLE-REF` and `NEW-SHARED-REF-1` rules, respectively, given the current stack state.
 If the check succeeds, the methods return the new tag; otherwise, they throw an `IllegalStateException`.